-The image materiality is spatially arranged in both the horizontal and vertically planes according to the spectral content of the sound material.
+The image materiality is spatially arranged in both the horizontal and vertical planes according to the spectral content of the sound material.
 Each component has been aligned to form temporal spatial trajectories to transform audio-visual space.
-Creating a phenomenological experience pertains that refers to a metaphysical state of transcending the meaning of the original sourced material.
+Creating a phenomenological experience pertains to a metaphysical state of transcending the meaning of the original sourced material.

 Visuals produced at Thought Universe studios, Manchester, 2013.

 Moiré awarded the grand prize at the Open Circuit Festival, University of Liverpool, 2014.